boneill02/swerve/README.md

 # swerve

-A suckless-inspired Unix-like operating system originally designed for i386 machines.
+A suckless-inspired Unix-like kernel originally designed for i386 machines.

-## Features
+## Principles

-* A basic memory allocator
-* A RS-232 driver and VGA text mode driver
+1. The program should be free software.
+2. The program should be as efficient as possible.
+3. The program should be as legible as possible.
+4. The program should be as small as possible.

 ## Prerequisites for building